FREE SHIPPING ON ORDERS OVER $50

 Creatine is one of the most studied exercise supplements around.
 The benefits of creatine are not just anecdotal; they are scientifically verified.
 And there is a considerable list of benefits to recommend creatine as a workout supplement.

-3. Improves high-intensity performance during training.
+Improves high-intensity performance during training.
 Creatine has been scientifically shown to improve endurance and stamina.
-The effects of creatine that increase endurance are tied to an increase in strength, resistance to fatigue, increased muscle mass, faster recovery, and even improved brain performance
+The effects of creatine that increase endurance are tied to an increase in strength, resistance to fatigue, increased muscle mass, faster recovery, and even improved brain performance.

-4. Speeds muscle growth.
-Creatine has been shown to accelerates muscle growth.
+Creatine has been shown to accelerate muscle growth.
 Athletes know this, but there is scientific evidence to back it up.
 Studies have documented increased muscle growth from creatine supplements, seeing significant increases in as few as 5 days.

 Benefits of Whey Protein